 Jaguars' Chris Ivory: Starting Thursday

-Ivory will start Thursday's preseason game against the Buccaneers, Michael DiRocco of ESPN.com reports.
+Ivory will start Thursday's preseason game against the Panthers, John Oehser of the Jaguars' official site reports.

-Ivory is getting the nod at running back with 2017 first-rounder Leonard Fournette (foot) on the sideline.
-However, Ivory managed just eight offensive snaps in the Jags' preseason opener, during which he totaled six carries for 20 yards and hauled in his sole target for five yards.
-In the end, expect Corey Grant and Tim Cook to receive most of the work Thursday.
+With Leonard Fournette (foot) out of commission, Ivory is the obvious choice to run with the first-team offense until it's shut down for the evening.
+Having said that, Ivory has done little with his 31 offensive snaps in the preseason, compiling 13 carries for 24 yards and hauling in all three targets for 19 yards.
+Look for Corey Grant to garner some reps with the first-teamers as well.

 More News